Orcomp/SolutionGenerator/README.md

 ## Building The Solution

 The first time you build the solution, NuGet will fetch the required packages to the /lib folder.
-In case of any error do not enable NuGet restore on the solution, instead close VS, go to the repository root folder and execute 'scripts - Restore packages.bat'
+In case of any error please do not enable NuGet restore on the solution, instead close VS, go to the repository root folder and execute 'scripts - Restore packages.bat'

 ## Roadmap